solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 In addition to the pyrites and dissolved metals, hydrochloric acid then disjoined some end particles from the small columns by dissolving and decomposing an encrusting silicate probably rich in iron.

+I attack with boiling aqua regia.
+A tumultuous release of nitrous acid; the acid is again colored yellow from iron.
+The aqua regia thus dissolved another ferric silicate more resistant to the attack.
+More cloudy precipitate; yet the powdery precipitate increased.
+The remnant grains are a dirty gray, spiky with asperities.

 ...

 ## Explanation of the Figures